 Best practices

-Whatever format and tools you choose to implement your RFC system, here follows some universal best practices to optimize the process.
+Whatever format and tools you choose to implement your RFC system, here are some universal best practices to optimize the process:

 There should be one main document per proposal, and each proposal should be scoped to a single technical decision.
 RFCs work best when they are kept short, but an arbitrary cap on length should not be set.
 Some decisions will naturally require more details.
 RFC documents can be augmented with diagrams and tables, and linked to mockups and prototypes, as appropriate.